 Eesvan also advised the Qatar Financial Centre Regulatory Authority on an investigation into the conduct of an insurance intermediary.

-Eesvan is presently advising the FCA on a dispute arising concerning the interepretation of its FEES handbook.
+Eesvan recently advised the FCA on a dispute arising concerning the interepretation of its FEES handbook.

 In 2014-2015, Eesvan was seconded to the Financial Conduct Authority for five months, where he worked in the General Counsel’s Division.
 Eesvan’s primary responsibility was to draft an FCA rules instrument amending the FCA Handbook to implement part of the Mortgage Credit Directive 2014/17/EU.
 Eesvan also advised on a variety of other matters such as the supervision of firms and the scope of the FCA’s regulatory responsibilities.